preampinbut/spotify-api-project/README.md

 `CLIENT_ID`: This is the client ID for the authentication service.\
 `CLIENT_SECRET`: This is the client secret for the authentication service.\
 `ENDPOINT`: This is the endpoint for the backend service.\
-`PORT`: This is the port number that the backend service will listen on.
+`PORT`: This is the port number that the backend service will listen on. \
+`FALLBACK_NAME`: This is the name to show on api error fallback.

 ### Kubernetes Deployment
 To deploy this backend container in a Kubernetes cluster, you can use the following configuration: